RISE-Dependable-Transport-Systems/SAFE-COLOR/README.md

     }

-The scripts as described below will generate the dataset and evaluate YOLO using Ultralytics.
+The scripts as described below will generate the dataset and evaluate YOLO using [Ultralytics](https://github.com/ultralytics/ultralytics).

 ## Prerequisites
-- Download coco dataset to the datasets folder or create a symbolic link using, for exxample:
+- Download coco dataset to the datasets folder or create a symbolic link using, for example:

       ln -s /data/YOLO/datasets/coco/ ./datasets/coco

 - Place the YOLO models in the models folder or use download_models.sh to download them.
 - Install pip dependencies:

       pip install -r requirements.txt

 ## Usage
 Run the ultralytics docker container by mounting the current directory: